Credence-NG/credence-workbench/docs/SIDEBAR_MENU_GUIDE.md

 ## Overview

+Add API_ACCESS feature to the admin role in permissions Add API-Keys route to pathRoutes
+Add API-Keys menu item to sidebarMenus
+Add an icon for API keys

 The Credence Workbench uses a **role-based, feature-driven sidebar system** that dynamically renders menu items based on user permissions.
 This guide explains how to add new menu items to the sidebar.

 ## Architecture